batanoffs/e-books/README.md

 Here are some examples of how to use this project:

-1. Browse catalog
 1. Register and login
+1. Browse products in the Catalog page
 1. Login as user or admin
 1. Add to cart
+1. Add to wishlist
 1. Checkout
-1. View profile
-1. Edit profile
-1. Add to wishlist
 1. Manage products, users, orders, etc from Admin panel

 ## Installation